garethrhughes/garethrhughes.github.io/_posts/2023-12-09-cdk-common-apigateway.md

 tags: [development, aws, cloud]
 ---

+> This post only gets you part way, it doesn't update the stage when deploying - [Updating the stage in ApiGateway]({% post_url 2023-01-18-updating-stage-apigateway %})
+{: .prompt-info }

 We wanted to have a shared Cloudfront Distribution and API Gateway and deploy multiple resources from potentially different stacks as endpoints on this API Gateway, this way we can control access and authenication at a centralised location.

 This assumes you already have an API Gateway and a VPC deployed and `CommonVpcId`, `CommonApiGatewayId` and `CommonRootResorceId` available in SSM.